makandra/capistrano-opscomplete/README.md

 ## Managing your nodejs version with `capistrano-opscomplete`

 You can manage NodeJS also with `capistrano-opscomplete`.
-It will check the `.nvmrc`, `.node-version` and `.tool-versions` in the release direcotry (in this order) or you can configure it with `:opscomplete_nodejs_version` in your capistrano configuration.
+It will check the `.nvmrc`, `.node-version` and `.tool-versions` in the release directory (in this order) or you can configure it with `:opscomplete_nodejs_version` in your capistrano configuration.

 Include the gem in your applications Gemfile: